 Part Three: Space Operas and The Digital Age

 Star Wars marks the return of the epic orchestral score.
-And we'll hear how the classic movie sound is influencing digital media, and creating a new audiences for symphonic music.
+And we'll hear how the classic movie sound is influencing digital media, and creating new audiences for symphonic music.